|

 Options for the Dosimetry Check program include to select the measured field to be associated with the beam.
 Also, the color used to draw the beam can be changed.
 The color is used when the beam’s toolbar is not displayed.
 For moving the beam the overlay color used for all drawing is used (if 24 plane graphics, XOR operation is used).
 BEV and computed radiographs are also available.

-The current choices are to read a field dose array file written by the Field Dose function or other functions that result in a field dose file, such as utilities that read EPID integrated image files or other electronic devices such as the PTW 729 ion chamber array or the MapCheck diode array.
+The current choices are to read an rmu (fluence or field dose array) file written by the Field Dose function or other functions that result in a field dose file, such as utilities that read EPID integrated image files or other electronic devices such as the PTW 729 ion chamber array or the MapCheck diode array.
 Here images have been located in beam’s eye view coordinates and converted to relative monitor units using a calibration curve or constant.
 An exception is made for images from an EPID that does not rotate with the collimator angle.
 For those devices, the program will set the collimator angle back to zero upon reading of the Field Dose file here, since the data is in the un-rotated position.

 There is also an option to redisplay this field dose image again by first selecting an empty frame and then selecting the Show Field function under the Options menu pulldown.